Careers and employability

 Typical career paths

-Our graduates are highly sought after and are able to use their skills and knowledge in a wide range of different areas, such as:
+Our graduates are highly sought after, you will be able to use your skills and knowledge in a wide-range of different areas, such as:

 - accountancy and actuarial science